Skip to content

 • Co-payment: applies if you want to make a contribution for every day you are in hospital in exchange for a lower premium.

-What is the best Single Parent Health Insurance?
+What is the best Single Parent health insurance?

-To find the best Single Parent Health Insurance for your family, ask yourself these 10 questions:
+To find the best Single Parent health insurance for your family, ask yourself these 10 questions:

-Q1: What are you and your children’s circumstances?
+Q 1: What are you and your children’s circumstances?

 • What are your health needs?